Jondie12/threat-hunting-scenario-tor-/README.md

 - **Action:** Searched the `DeviceProcessEvents` table for execution of Tor-related processes such as `tor.exe`, `firefox.exe` (Tor Browser’s Firefox), and `tor-browser.exe`.
 - **Findings:**
 - User "Jondie_86" launched the Tor Browser at 2025-04-18T11:05:56.0783815Z.
 - Multiple instances of Firefox and Tor processes were spawned shortly after.
-- **Sample Query Used:**

 **Query used to locate events:**

 ```kql